ktmeaton/obsidian-public/academic/Plague Denmark Paper.md

 The skeletal and molecular dates of the 9 high coverage *[[Yersinia pestis|Y. pestis]]* genomes are presented in Table @tbl:tip_dating_summary and Figure @fig:timeline_sites.
 Almost all molecular dates had overlap with the archaeological dates as determined by the site occupation period and burial patterns.
 The exception to this pattern was individual G371 from the site of Tirup.

 To investigate the dating disparity for G371, we performed 14C radiocarbon dating.
 The radiocarbon estimate largely agrees with the archaeological dates, with an estimated mean date of 1260 CE (+/- 75 yrs with 1 sigma).
 Thus there is robust evidence that the individual lived and died sometime between the late 12th and early 14th century.
 However, the associated *[[Yersinia pestis|Y. pestis]]* genome is dated to the 15th century.
-While the 2 sigma distribution of the radiocarbon date does extends into the 15th century, there remains a substantial conflict between the date of the host and the associated pathogen.
-We then critically examined the phylogeny of *[[Yersinia pestis|Y. pestis]]* to assess whether individual G371 was an outlier compared to the phylogenetic position of other samples from Horsens.
+While the 2 sigma distribution of the radiocarbon date partially extends into the 15th century, there remains a substantial conflict between the date of the host, as estimated through archaeological context and radiocarbon dating, and the DNA of the associated pathogen.

+>**Kat's Note:**<br>
+>It is tempting to just say the *[[Y. pestis]]* date is inaccurate.
+But in all other cases, the skeletal dates and the plague dates agree with each other.
+The phylogenetic position of G371 groups with other Horsens samples with high posterior support, which means the plague DNA for G371 isn't an outlier...

 |     ID      | Region  |      Site      | Site Occupation | Arm Position | Skeletal Date |  Tip Date   |
 |:-----------:|:-------:|:--------------:|:---------------:|:------------:|:-------------:|:-----------:|